binduthotal/netflix-gpt/README.md

 - Created Secondary container which contains MovieList and MovieCard
 - Fteched TMDB API of popular, trending etc and build movies list in secondary container.
 - Tailwind to make Movie list looks good.
+- Integrated GPT search using openGpt
+- Created GPt search button with gpt component which is toggled on gptsearch button click
+- created multilingiual options for gpt search bar and suggestions
+- For language updating created langSlice and update the language in the search bar accordingly

 # features
 - SignUp page